edgexfoundry/edgex-docs/docs_src/microservices/application/services/AppServiceConfigurable/details/PipelinePerTopics.md

 ## Pipeline Per Topics

-The above pipeline configuration in [Getting Started](../../GettingStarted) section is the preferred way if your use case only requires a single functions pipeline.
+The pipeline configuration in [Getting Started](../../GettingStarted) section is the preferred way if your use case only requires a single functions pipeline.
 For use cases that require multiple functions pipelines in order to process the data differently based on the `profile`, `device` or `source` for the Event, there is the Pipeline Per Topics feature.
 This feature allows multiple pipelines to be configured in the `Writable.Pipeline.PerTopicPipelines` section.
 This section is a map of pipelines.
-The map key must be unique , but isn't used so can be any value.
+The map key must be unique, but the value isn't used, so it can be any value.

 Each pipeline is defined by the following configuration elements: